Fatjet signatures of heavy neutrinos and heavy leptons in a left-right model with universal seesaw at the HL-LHC: Collider Analysis

 \section{Collider Analysis}

 In this section, we study the collider signatures of our model at the high luminosity run of the LHC with the chosen benchmark parameters discussed above.
-Even though the exotic charged and neutral leptons are very heavy and have very limited production rates through SM gauge bosons, they do get a boost due to the resonant production through the $SU(2)_R$ gauge bosons.
-Therefore our processes of interest are the production of heavy neutrinos and heavy leptons through the resonance of heavy right-handed gauge bosons.
-This not only allows their production with appreciable rates but also leads to the interesting possibility of final states with boosted objects.
-We note that the right-handed gauge bosons are much heavier than their daughter particles, viz., the heavy neutrinos and charged heavy leptons.
-Thus we get some highly boosted objects from the decay of these charged leptons and neutrinos.
+Even though the exotic charged and neutral leptons are very heavy and have very limited production rates through SM gauge bosons, they can be resonantly produced through the heavy $SU(2)_R$ gauge bosons with comparatively large rates.
+We therefore focus on the production of heavy neutrinos and heavy charged leptons through the $s$-channel processes mediated by the heavy right-handed gauge bosons.
+Once produced, these heavy charged leptons ($E_i$'s) and neutrinos ($\nu_i$, where $i \ge 4$) finally decay to SM leptons and jets with almost $100\%$ branching ratios, as shown in Table~\ref{tab:branchings-BP1} for {\tt BP1}.
+The branching ratios for the other benchmark points, viz. {\tt BP2} and {\tt BP3} are shown in Table \ref{tab:branchings-BP23} in the \ref{app:branching}.
+The decay of these heavy fermions (produced from the decay of very heavy $SU(2)_R$ gauge bosons) leads to the interesting possibility of final states with boosted objects.
 What we finally observe are some clusters of highly boosted and collinear particles, which can only be detected as a large radius jet in the detector.
-The presence of these fat jets plays an important role in achieving good signal significance over the estimated standard model backgrounds.
-In addition, the fatjet from the decay of heavy charged lepton contains a non-isolated SM lepton along with two sub-jets, while the fatjet from the heavy neutrino contains two sub-jets, as mentioned in Eq.~\ref{eq:3-fatjet-signal}.
-Considering this, we look for fatjets in our analysis including leptons employing the method of jet substructure.
-One can, however, reconstruct the proper distribution of invariant mass of these heavy particles by focusing on the fatjet analysis.
-Fatjets with high $p_T$ and large invariant mass will help reduce the SM backgrounds significantly even with a smaller production rate compared to the backgrounds.
-In our study, we consider several signals with different multiplicities of fatjet, such as inclusive two, three, and four fatjets.
-Note that our primary production involves particles that carry lepton number which leads to some of the fatjets having a non-isolated charged lepton ($e,\mu$) within the fatjet radius.
-We have used jet substructure techniques~\cite{Brust:2014gia} to find out the sub-jet associated with boosted leptons which is always a part of the fatjet and cannot be isolated at the detector.
+The presence of these fatjets play an important role in achieving good signal significance over the estimated SM background.
+In addition, the fatjet from the decay of heavy charged lepton also contains a non-isolated SM charged lepton along with two sub-jets.
+The fatjet originating from the heavy neutrino decay contains two sub-jets, as shown in Eq.~\ref{eq:3-fatjet-signal}.
+In our work, we therefore look for fatjets containing charged leptons and analyze these fatjets by studying their {\it substructure}.
+We consider signals with different fatjet multiplicities, that include inclusive two, three, and four fatjets.
+Note that our primary production channel involves particles ($E_i$ and $\nu_i$) that carry a lepton number which leads to some of the fatjets having a non-isolated charged lepton ($e,\mu$) within the fatjet radius.
+We use the jet-substructure techniques~\cite{Brust:2014gia} to identify the sub-jet associated with these boosted charged leptons when they cannot be isolated at the detector.